Open-Markets-Initiative/Directory/Organizations/Cboe/Protocols/C1Options/MsciIndex.md

-## Cboe Options Msci Index
+## C1Options Msci Index: Cboe Msci Index Value Data

-Csm feed providing real-time Msci index value dissemination through Cboe infrastructure.
+Index value feed publishing real-time Msci index level updates for subscribers to Cboe Msci index options and futures products.

 ### Overview

-Options Msci Index delivers real-time Msci index values using the Csm protocol through Cboe's market data infrastructure.
-The feed provides streaming index levels for Msci indices that are disseminated via Cboe's index calculation and distribution platform.

-The feed serves participants who require low-latency access to Msci index values for trading, risk management, or analytical purposes.
-Index values are updated continuously throughout the trading session as underlying component prices change.
+Msci Index is the Cboe feed publishing real-time calculated Msci index values for subscribers who trade options and futures priced against Msci-branded indices.
+Cboe distributes the Msci index levels directly on a dedicated channel so that derivatives market participants can track the underlying index value alongside their options and futures positions.

 ### Transport

-Udp multicast delivery with recovery mechanisms for gap handling.
+Udp multicast for real-time delivery of Msci index value messages with per-packet sequence numbers for gap detection.
+Tcp for the Cboe recovery service used to recover messages missed on the multicast feed.

 ### Key Characteristics

-- **Msci index values** - Real-time streaming levels for Msci indices
+- **Msci indices** - Real-time Msci index level values
-- **Csm protocol** - Delivered using the Csm message encoding framework
+- **Derivatives underlying** - Used for Msci options and futures pricing
+- **Multicast delivery** - Udp multicast distribution of index values
+- **Gap recovery** - Tcp recovery service for missed multicast messages
-- **Cboe dissemination** - Distributed through Cboe's index data infrastructure
+- **Dedicated channel** - Separate feed channel for Msci index data
-- **Continuous calculation** - Index levels updated as component prices change